alexanderbird/alexanderbird.software/src/content/blog/pair-programming-primer.md

 - **Attribution in version control**
   - Update your git config so both pairs' names appear in the git log.
     - `git config --global user.name "Alex B. and Sarah L."`
+- **Swapping roles**
+  - At regular intervals (&lt;30 minutes), switch roles with your partner.
+Set a timer, but don't be dogmatic &mdash; if the navigator is just about to finish a thought, let them do so.
+  - A version control commit is a natural time to have someone else take control: you may find it helpful to work in small chunks that can be started and finished in 20-30 minutes.

 ### Comfort
 - **Attend to your personal needs**